 About Council

-Since 1879, when the City of Delta was first incorporated, the responsibility for local government in Delta has been vested in the Mayor and Council.
+Since incorporation in 1879, Delta City Council has been the governing body of Delta.
 The Mayor and six Councillors make up Delta City Council.
 The primary functions of City Council are to establish administrative policy, to adopt bylaws governing matters delegated to local government through the Community Charter and other Provincial statutes for the protection of the public, and to levy taxes for these purposes.
-City Council is also empowered to manage, acquire and dispose of City assets.
+City Council is also empowered to manage, acquire, and dispose of City assets.

 The Mayor is the head and chief executive officer of the municipality.
 In addition to the Mayor's powers and duties as a member of Council, the Mayor has powers as set out in the Community Charter.
 These powers and duties include: